 Then, start off with an excellent visit to the Central Market Hall.
 This huge market is the perfect place to pick up souvenirs like Christmas ornaments, paprika, and even grab some snacks for your time there.
 Plus the top floor has places to get traditional Hungarian food like langos (a fried bread topped with sour cream and cheese).

 After Central Market Hall, I recommend grabbing lunch at a ruin pub.
 These old ruins, mainly scattered throughout the Jewish Quarter of Budapest, are now home to many quirky pubs that are a must-visit.
+While you could definitely go out here at night (and they’re super fun then!) they’re great for lunch too!

 Full of art, statement pieces, plants, and vintage items, these ruin pubs are making a name for themselves in Budapest.